seatable/seatable-admin-docs/docs/installation-rework/single_node_install.md

 #### This manual describes the installation of a SeaTable Server on a Linux OS using Docker.

-We want to provide you an easy and fast installation method, that will lead to a up and runnning SeaTable system within minutes.
+We want to provide an easy installation method, that will lead to an up and runnning SeaTable system within minutes.
+These steps where tested on Debian and Ubuntu based Systems.
-The description is valid for SeaTable **Enterprise Edition** and SeaTable **Developer Edition**.
 If you come across a problem or somthing is unclear please create a post at the [SeaTable community forum](https://forum.seatable.io).
 We are happy to help and will improve this manual if needed.